oracle/weblogic-kubernetes-operator/site/rest.md

 You can access most of the REST services using `GET`, for example:

-* To obtain a list of domains, send a `GET` request to the URL `/operator/latest/domains`.
+* To obtain a list of domains, send a `GET` request to the URL `/operator/latest/domains`
-* To obtain a list of clusters in a domain, send a `GET` request to the URL `/operator/latest/domains/<domainUID>/clusters`.
+* To obtain a list of clusters in a domain, send a `GET` request to the URL `/operator/latest/domains/<domainUID>/clusters`

 All of the REST services require authentication.
 Callers must pass in a valid token header and a CA certificate file.
 Callers should pass in the `Accept:/application/json` header.

-To protect against Cross Site Request Forgery (CSRF) attacks, the Operator REST API requires that you send in a `X-Requested-By` header when you invoke a REST endpoint that makes a change (for example when you POST to the `/scale` endpoint).
-The value is an arbitrary name such as 'MyClient'.
+To protect against Cross Site Request Forgery (CSRF) attacks, the operator REST API requires that you send in a `X-Requested-By` header when you invoke a REST endpoint that makes a change (for example when you POST to the `/scale` endpoint).
+The value is an arbitrary name such as `MyClient`.
 For example, when using curl:

 ```
 curl ... -H X-RequestedBy:MyClient ... -X POST .../scaling
 ```

-If you do not pass in the X-Requested-By header, then you'll get a 400 (bad request) response without any details explaining why the request is bad.
+If you do not pass in the `X-Requested-By` header, then you'll get a 400 (bad request) response without any details explaining why the request is bad.
-The X-Requested-By header is not needed for requests that only read, for example when you GET any of the Operator's REST endpoints.
+The `X-Requested-By` header is not needed for requests that only read, for example when you GET any of the operator's REST endpoints.

 Before using the sample script below, you must:

-* Update it to ensure it has the correct service account, namespaces, etc., and it points to the `values.yaml` that you used to install the operator (so that it can get the certificates),
+* Update it to ensure it has the correct service account, namespaces, etc., and it points to the `values.yaml` that you used to install the operator (so that it can get the certificates).
-* Add your operator's certificate to your operating system's trust store (see below), and
+* Add your operator's certificate to your operating system's trust store (see below).
 * If you are using a self-signed certificate and your client is macOS, you may need to update the version of `curl` you have installed.
 The version of CURL that ships with macOS High Sierra (`curl 7.54.0 (x86_64-apple-darwin17.0) libcurl/7.54.0 LibreSSL/2.0.20 zlib/1.2.11 nghttp2/1.24.0`) has known issues with self-signed certificates.
 Oracle